Skip to content

 }

 Each key in extensions is an extension name.
 Its presence indicates the wallet supports that extension.
-The value carries extension-specific handshake data, or {} if no data is needed.
+The value carries extension-specific handshake data (derivation paths to the hardened gate where the wallet exports xpubs), or {} if no data is needed.

 Example: